Quality assurance specialist deploys boxing fundamentals to contracting

 |0

-This work, Quality assurance specialist deploys boxing fundamentals to contracting [Image 1 of 2], by Patrick Tremblay, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Quality assurance specialist deploys boxing fundamentals to contracting, is free of known copyright restrictions under U.S. copyright law.

 Quality assurance specialist deploys boxing fundamentals to contracting